What is ransomware as a service?

 The definition of ransomware as a service (RaaS)

-Ransomware as a service (RaaS) is a business model that involves selling or renting ransomware (the malicious code) to buyers, called affiliates.
+Ransomware as a service (RaaS) is a business model that involves selling or renting ransomware (the malicious code) to buyers, called affiliates, who then use these tools to launch attacks.
 RaaS can be credited as one of the primary reasons for the rapid spread of ransomware attacks, as it has made it easier for a number of threat actors - even those without a great deal of technical knowledge - to launch ransomware attacks against businesses.

 Ransomware as a service is inspired by the software as a service (SaaS) business model, which has been used by software companies for many years.